-Why the number of items in your inventory is virtually meaningless at estimating your Amazon sales.
+Why the number of items in your FBA inventory is virtually meaningless at estimating your Amazon sales.

-One of the biggest questions among new (and not new) Amazon sellers sounds something like this:
+Some of the biggest questions among new (and not new) Amazon FBA sellers go something like this:

 - How many items do I need to have in my Amazon inventory to make $____ a month?